zjfong/test-driven-todo-api/README.md

 By the end of this assignment you'll hopefully see this glorious output:

     Todos API
        GET /api/todos (index)
-        ✓ should respond with status 200 - Success
+         ✓ should respond with status 200
          ✓ should respond with a JSON object
          ✓ should respond with a JSON object containing a list of todos ✓ todo objects should have properities: _id, description, task GET /api/todos/:id (show)
          ✓ should respond with status 200 - Success
          ✓ should respond with JSON
          ✓ should fetch one specific todo by _id
        POST /api/todos (create)
          ✓ should respond with status 200 - Success
          ✓ should respond with JSON
          ✓ should respond with the new todo object
-        ✓ should assign an _id to the new todo object DELETE /api/todos/:id (destroy)
+         ✓ should assign an _id to the new todo object ✓ should increment the _id number by one each time a todo is created DELETE /api/todos/:id (destroy)
          ✓ should respond with 200 or 204 on success
          ✓ should delete one specific todo from the list of todos PUT /api/todos/:id (update)
          ✓ should respond with status 200 - Success
          ✓ should respond with JSON
-        ✓ should update the fields on one specific todo GET /api/todos/search (search)
+         ✓ should update the properities of one specific todo GET /api/todos/search (search)
-        ✓ should list all todos that contain the search term in their title
+         ✓ should list all todos that contain the search term from the query parameter (e.g. `?q=discover`) in the task field

 But for starters you'll see output that looks like this: